 - Gebietsweine: grapes can be sourced across a Styrian region (Südsteiermark, Vulkanland Steiermark, or Weststeiermark) to produce “Gebietsweine.”

-Why Styrian Wines are Special
+Why Styrian Wines are Unique

 “DAC stands for ‘Districtus Austriae Controllatus’ and it is the legal abbreviation for special region-typical quality wines” (source).
 There are only 9 traditional grape varieties that are permitted across Styria.
 In the Styrian DAC regions, harvesting grapes by hand is required by law.
 The whole point of the DAC system is to protect the cultural heritage of Styrian wine and draw a clear dividing line between handcrafted Styrian wines and those of industrial wine production.
 When you look at a Styrian wine bottle, you’ll see the Styrian region (Südsteiermark, Vulkanland Steiermark, or Weststeiermark) followed by DAC.